 If you live in a place with trees, it’s a good idea to add gutter cleanup to your maintenance list each year.

-Factor in the size of your house and the number of trees on your property when estimating how much an annual gutter cleaning will cost.
+When estimating the cost of annual gutter cleaning, factor in the size of your house and the number of trees on your property.

 Radon gas test